 Double bed (4'6" x 6'3" or 135 x 190cm)

 King size bed (5'0" x 6'6" or 150 x 200cm)

 Super king size bed (6'0" x 6'6" or 180 x 200cm)

 Please note that king and super king beds are longer than standard.
 It's essential that taller people take advantage of this extra length as hanging your feet over the end of a bed puts a lot of strain on your lower back.

 Without a doubt, the most important element to consider when buying a new bed (from a functional point of view) is the mattress.
 When it comes to getting a good night’s sleep, comfort and support are paramount, and a good quality mattress selected for your individual needs is essential if you are to achieve these goals.

-- Weight - Its pretty obvious that the firmness of any mattress is relative to the weight of the individual sleeper.
+The firmness of any mattress is relative to the weight of the individual sleeper.
 Consider your own weight when judging the firmness rating of a mattress.
-In general the heavier a person the firmer the mattress required to offer the essential posture support.
+In general, the heavier a person the firmer the mattress required to offer the essential posture support.

-- Sleep Position - Whether you sleep on your back, side or front can influence the appropriate mattress choice.
+Whether you sleep on your back, side or front can influence the appropriate mattress choice.
 Front and back sleepers should avoid overly soft options as the natural curve of the spine can be distorted.
 Side sleepers should avoid overly firm options as the hips can be pushed out of position.
-We are always happy to discuss your individual needs in store or on our Free advice line.
+We are always happy to discuss your individual needs in store or on our free advice line.